ch604/cpanel-wildcard-autossl/README.md

 ## FAQ
 * What's under the hood?

 It's a bash script that you downloaded from the internet, so I recommend you read through it before you execute it.
-But in short, it installs [acme.sh](https://github.com/acmesh-official/acme.sh), verifies the environment is correct for the domain you passed to get a wildcard SSL installed, gets your API token, requests the certificate, and once it is issued, makes a renewal hook which will take those certificates and put them into the whmapi to properly install them.
+But in short, it installs [acme.sh](https://github.com/acmesh-official/acme.sh), verifies the environment is correct for the domain you passed to get a wildcard SSL installed, gets your API token, requests the certificate, and makes a renewal hook which will take those certificates and put them into the whmapi to properly install them.
 The installation of acme.sh will take care of automatic renewal for us, and the post-renewal-hook is persistent.

 * Do I have to use Let's Encrypt as my SSL provider for all domains?